rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 But I also needed to hydrate.
 And hydration is more than just plan water.
 Body loses lot of sweat in the race.
 To replenish that, electrolytes are needed.
 An ideal combination is mix of Sodium / Magnesium / Potassium and Calcium.
 But plain salt would also do, sodium is often most lacking.

 Continuing pedalling, I took the first gel.
 I was slowly overtaking people.
 The first aid station came at 12km mark.
 I got 200ml Bisleri there, and NO SALT was available!!
 Even on all other aid station, it was all water / fast n up and banana.
 But no salt.
 This is something that organizers must fix for the future.
 Salt is essential for long distance races.
 Yes, I should have kept a backup.
-But this is a supported race, there should be salt on the aid station.
+But this is a supported race, there should be salt at aid station.

 Anyway, I focused on task at hand and maintained a steady 30-32 kmph pace.
 The Km 42 to 45 were expectedly very steep and challenging.
 I kept an eye on the power reading on my garmin.
 The idea is not to go too hard on this and suffer later.
 Power reading gives a concrete reading on the effort you are putting in, no guess work needed.